saint11/DeadWeight/source/index.md

 Trained in dealing with violence warriors are the first one in a combat and the last ones out.
 The warriors can use any armor or weapon.

 - Add 1 proficiency points to **Strength**.
+- Warriors can use any weapon or armor.

 #### Warrior background